astronomer/docs/software/cli-release-notes.md

 ### Additional Improvements

 - You can now use the new `--no-cache` flag with `astro dev start` and `astro deploy`.
-This flag prevents your container engine from using images that were cached in previous builds.
+This flag prevents your container engine from building your project with cached images from previous builds.
 - New Deployments created via `astro deployment create` now use the Celery Executor by default.

 ### Bug fixes